A Guide to Classical Guitar Thumb Technique

 Left Thumb Position and the Angle of the Guitar Neck

-The position of the left thumb depends on the angle of the guitar neck.
+Correct left thumb placement depends on the angle of the guitar neck.
 When we elevate the guitar neck, using a guitar support or footstool, we can keep the thumb behind the fingers.
 This gives the left-hand fingers the largest range of movement across the guitar neck.

 When we keep the guitar neck parallel to the floor (guitar on right knee, folk-style), we limit the left-hand movements.
 The thumb tends to point out, instead of staying behind the fingers.
 This limits the fingers’ range of movement.

-So the point of raising the guitar neck is to increase stretch and agility in the left hand.
+So the point of raising the guitar neck is to increase finger strength, stretch and agility in the left hand.
+It’s an overall better position, and gives our left hand fingers the best leverage for guitar playing.
 As an added bonus, a raised neck helps the right hand as well!

 Try This Experiment Now: